cc-Mehdi/Twitter/README.md

 # Twitter - Twitter.com
-## a Implementation of Twitter.com for practice and also Fun :) !
+## - Implementation of Twitter.com for practice and also Fun :) !

 ### We will create Twitter frontend with (HTML5 - CSS3 - SASS - JavaScript - Bootstrap v5.2) and also with two backend technologies.
 ![Home Page](./Images/HomePage.jpg)